english-blog/english-blog.github.io/_posts/2021-03-02-will-you-have-more-time-with-me.md

 We were watching a Tamil movie [Kaaka Muttai](https://www.imdb.com/title/tt3973410/) tonight.
 My wife was sitting next to me, and my 5 year old daughter in my lap, leaning on my chest, all feeling cozy inside a velvet comforter.
 Our typical family movie time.

-The grandmother character dies in that movie, triggering a conversation between me and my daughter.
+The grandmother character dies in that movie, triggering a conversation between me and my 5 year old daughter.

 **Aradhana (daughter):** Why did she die? (curious)
 **Premkumar (dad):** Everyone dies when they get old. (casual)